Handling Mail Efficiently

 You open it first, or course, but the key to handling mail efficiently is to only handle it once whenever possible!!
 If you have a well-defined distribution system, it's easier to know right where each piece of mail goes, thus, cutting down on time spent shuffling papers and handling mail later.

 When you first open a bill that does not require immediate attention, put it in the "Action" file for pending bills.
-In terms of handling mail efficiently,
+In terms of handling mail efficiently, it is important to get into the habit of always opening your bills as soon as they come in It is very possible to find errors that need immediate attention or you may find that perhaps someone else has used your credit card.

 In regards to magazines, immediately place them in their designated location.
 If you don't have a designated location, why not take a moment now and choose one.